 You don’t have to spend your paycheck to create a beautiful Thanksgiving dinner table.
 Spray paint some of those fall leaves from outside.
 At the grocery store or farmers market, grab a few gourds of all shapes, colors, and sizes and line them along the center of the table.
 Leftover sprigs of fresh herbs can be strewn along the center too.
 Inject a vibrant pop of color by filling some clear glasses with fresh cranberries.
 This is also where the candles come in.
 (Just make sure they’re not so tall friends can’t see each other from across the table.)
 If you want another element, use name cards for place settings.

 The way Nass sees it, this is your opportunity to do something totally different with the turkey.
 Nass likes cooking the turkey in truffle butter and then sprinkling it with truffle salt.
 There’s also the deep fry method.
+Or try our Buffalo Turkey recipe with Blue Cheese Sauce (naturally).

 “Be abundant in your dessert offerings,” Nass says.
-“The more diverse the options, the better — from pumpkin ice cream to apple cider donuts to sweet potato cake.”
+“The more diverse the options, the better—from pumpkin ice cream to apple cider donuts to sweet potato cake.”
 People will probably be disappointed if there isn’t a pumpkin or pecan pie, so include one traditional option.
 And remember, bringing a pie or a dessert is an easy way for your guests to contribute too.

 Give your guests little parting gifts.
 It can be mini Mason jars of apple butter, pumpkin hummus, morning-after muffins, quirky beer cozies, or tea towels with inappropriate messages.
 This gesture is going above and beyond, so if you want to make it really easy on yourself think about sending home leftovers in cute, cheap to-go boxes.
 And if you’re attending a Friendsgiving?
 Don’t forget to bring a gift to say thanks.